MaxAndrewNZ/AutonomousNavigation/progress.md

 The minimum distance's angle from the wall must be pi/2 for left following.

 The angular velocity is the sum of interventions from PD distance control and P angle control

+### Testing 45 degree 5 region

+Not expecting this method to work at this stage.